OmSadavarte/Biomechanics-Ai_ntl.ipynb/README.md

 <img src="https://img.shields.io/badge/About_Our_Project-red?logo=jira&style=for-the-badge" /><br>
 </div>
 <br>
-We at Biomechanics-Ai aimed to create a model which deals with Ergonomic assessment using Pose Estimation .We've developed a contemporary model of pose analysing using RULA(Rapid Upper Limb Assessment) and Rapid Office strain Assessment.
+We at Biomechanics-Ai aimed to create a model which deals with Ergonomic assessment using Pose Estimation.
+We've developed a contemporary model of pose analysing using RULA(Rapid Upper Limb Assessment) and Rapid Office strain Assessment.
 In the modern IT world muscoskeletal disorders and physio-medical hazards have progressed exponentially, which can be majorly cured by keeping tabs on your stance.<br>
 </div>